 Basic loss per share was computed using the weighted average number of common shares outstanding.
 Diluted loss per share includes the effect of diluted common stock equivalents.
-Potentially dilutive securities realizable from the exercise of 1,396,139 warrants as of March 31, 2014, were excluded from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.
-As of March 31, 2013 there were no potentially dilutive securities.
+Potentially dilutive securities realizable from the exercise of 1,396,139 warrants as of June 30, 2014 were excluded from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.
+As of June 30, 2013, potentially dilutive securities realizable from the conversion of the Company's then outstanding note payable into 120,000 shares of common stock and the exercise of warrants for the purchase of 304,600 common shares were excluded from the computation of diluted net loss per share because the effect of their inclusion would have been anti-dilutive.